-SUMMARY OF REASONS FOR ADDITION, REMOVAL OR LISTING PRIORITY CHANGE: The listing priority number has been changed from 5 to 2 because the threats to the species are ongoing and therefore imminent.
+SUMMARY OF REASONS FOR ADDITION, REMOVAL OR LISTING PRIORITY CHANGE:

 Is the removal based on a Policy for Evaluation of Conservation Efforts When Making Listing Decisions (PECE) finding?
 If "Yes", summarize the specific PECE evaluation criteria that were met in determining that the conservation effort is sufficiently certain to be implemented and effective so as to have contributed to the elimination or adequate reduction of one or more threats to the species identified through the section 4(a)(1) analysis.